ACordoba15/OmniPrueba/README.md

 How to Run

-You will need to have node and npm and expo setup first before you can run this project locally.
+You will need to have node and expo setup first before you can run this project locally.

 Installing and Running